 - At the end of 30 minutes, the team will be moved to their presentation room.

 The presentation must not exceed 15 minutes, and will be followed by a 5-minute question period.

 Participants are responsible for managing their time during the presentation (judges will ask the team to stop, if necessary, once the 15-minute timeframe has been reached).
 Judges will ask questions only during the 5-minute Q&A following the presentation.
 Students will leave the room following the Q&A while judges complete the evaluation form.

 Evaluation by Judges

-- Judges are to ask questions of the students (challenge the students) at the end of each presentation.
+- Judges will ask questions (challenge the students) at the end of each presentation.

-- Judges will not provide any verbal feedback to participants during the competition.
-They are permitted to ask questions during the official question period.
+- Judges will not provide any verbal feedback to the participants during the competition.

 - Judges will complete an evaluation form with numerical scores and appropriate summary comments.

 - Judges will rank each team from top to bottom.
-In the case of a tie between any of the top 5 teams, they will re-evaluate those teams to break the tie.
-There cannot be a tie amongst teams ranked one to five.
+In the case of a tie between any of the top 5 teams, judges will re-evaluate those teams to break the tie.
+There cannot be a tie among teams ranked one to five.

-Each student candidate will receive a feedback form from the host College approximately three weeks following the competition.
+Each team will receive a feedback form from the host College approximately three weeks following the competition.